Mauro Marcelo: Sports justice

 On 1 December 2016, Sport Club Internacional sent a 42 pages document for reopening the case against Victor Ramos, from Vitória, in hope the team would lose points for not complying with the Transfer Matching System and be declassified from the Campeonato Brasileiro de Futebol (CBF), as he was borrowed from Monterrey to Palmeiras.
 On 8 December, STJD archived the case, but one day later CBF alleged the documents were altered.
 The case was brought to Switzerland, but the court judged itself inapt to make a verdict.
 Mauro was the responsible for the investigation of the case.
 Mauro concluded Inter was not responsible for the adulteration of the documents, but made use of them.
 According to Mauro, the responsible was Francisco Godoy, Victor's agent.
 Subsequently, Vitório Piffero, ex-director of Inter, Anderson Barros, ex-manager of Vitória, and several lawyers were prosecuted by STJD.
-The lawyers from several Brazilian teams sent an opened letter criticizing the way Inter was treated during the investigations.
+The lawyers from several Brazilian teams sent an open letter criticizing the way Inter was treated during the investigations.
 On the other hand, several people involved with the case denied to appear during the statements.

-On July 2017, STJD forbade Flamengo and Vasco da Gama to play for six matches and applied a fine of R$ 75 thousand and R$ 5 thousand respectively due a confusion during the game.
-The clubs entered with a recourse, and Mauro judged Vasco da Gama and maintained the sentence, but reduced the fine for R$ 3 thousand.
+In July 2017, STJD forbade Flamengo and Vasco da Gama to play for six matches and applied a fine of R$75 thousand and R$5 thousand respectively due a confusion during the game.
+The clubs entered with a recourse, and Mauro judged Vasco da Gama and maintained the sentence, but reduced the fine for R$3 thousand.

-On 9 March 2018, TJD-BA applied a fine of R$ 100 thousand against Vitória and R$ 75 thousand against Kanu and also suspended Kanu, Yago, Rhayner and Denilson from Vitória and Rodrigo Becão and Edson from Bahia for a ruckus during a match between both teams.
+On 9 March 2018, TJD-BA applied a fine of R$100 thousand against Vitória and R$75 thousand against Kanu and also suspended Kanu, Yago, Rhayner and Denilson from Vitória and Rodrigo Becão and Edson from Bahia for a ruckus during a match between both teams.
 On 21 March, Mauro suspended the fines.

 On 23 March 2018, supporters from Grêmio and Inter fought after the game.
-STJD fined Inter in R$ 10 thousand, but the club entered with a resource but on 7 July STJD harshened the punishment by forbidding torcidas organizadas during the first three games from Campeonato Gaúcho outside of their stadiums.
+STJD fined Inter in R$10 thousand, but the club entered with a resource but on 7 July STJD harshened the punishment by forbidding torcidas organizadas during the first three games from Campeonato Gaúcho outside of their stadiums.
 Federação Gaúcha de Futebol kept allowing supporters to enter the games as long as the tickets were sold by soccer teams from the countryside, and Mauro ruled the matches had to have a single torcida.

 In April 2018, CBF, the Civil Police of Paraíba and the Public Ministry launched the Cartola Operation, that uncovered a scheme to manipulate the soccer matches results under the presidency of Amadeu Rodrigues from Federação Paraibana de Futebol.
 Many of the people involved with the scheme were forbitten to work with soccer by the STJD, but the case was criticized for having inconsistencies.